CAMEO ( Come And Meet Each Other) meets in the coffee bar area of the Hilltop Centre at church.

 We are always pleased to meet newcomers to the group and you will find a very warm welcome if you would like to join us one week.

 This group has been running for approximately 30 years.
 It is a church-run community group for children from birth to primary school age.
 We offer a warm welcome, with crafts, songs and story time, drinks and cake/biscuits, and a chat to any parent or grandparent who may find them-selves looking after children on their own.
-We have a group of our own church Grans who either bring their Grandchildren or come along with their family, and this is a great help, as they add a warmth and enthusiasm for each session.
+We have a group of our own church Grandparents who either bring their grandchildren or come along with their family, and this is a great help, as they add a warmth and enthusiasm for each session.

-This year Cameo has about 10 adults who attend weekly; mostly mums but also grandparents and friends of families.
 We have always been blessed with families who have faithfully enjoyed our group and come back with each subsequent child.

 Our songs and story time tends to include more Jesus songs than in the past and also chances for giving thanks; this has met with favourable comments from a number of the regular Mums.
 We do not apologise that we are a Christian group and that Christian teaching is a part of what we do.